-Dear Mr. Cobrain:
+Dear Mr. Shean:

-Enclosed please find two hard copies with electronic files of the "2019 Biennial Asphalt Monitoring and Removal Report for Area of Concern C-00-041, Guaje/Barrancas/Rendija Canyons Aggregate Area."
+Enclosed please find two hard copies with electronic files of the "2023 Biennial Asphalt Monitoring and Removal Report for Area of Concern C-00-041, Guaje/Barrancas/Rendija Canyons Aggregate Area."

-According to the approved 2008 asphalt monitoring and removal plan, "Asphalt Monitoring and Removal Plan for Area of Concern C-00-041, Guaje/Barrancas/Rendija Canyons Aggregate" (Los Alamos National Laboratory document LA-UR-08-2666), the need to continue inspection and asphalt removal activities will be reevaluated with the U.S. Forest Service (USFS) and New Mexico Environment Department (NMED) every third inspection (i.e., every 6 years) beginning with the first biennial inspection and removal activity in the fall of 2009.
-The quantity of asphalt removed in 2015, 2017, and 2019 represents a minor increase relative to the quantity removed in 2013.
-The quantity of material removed in 2019 was slightly less than the material removed in 2017 and approximately 25% of the quantity removed in 2009.
-Based on these trends, the U.S. Department of Energy (DOE) Environmental Management Los Alamos Field Office (EM-LA) recommends changing from a biennial inspection and removal to a quadrennial inspection and removal.
+According to the approved 2008 asphalt monitoring and removal plan, "Asphalt Monitoring and Removal Plan for Area of Concern C-00-041, Guaje/Barrancas/Rendija Canyons Aggregate" (Reference 1), the need to continue inspection and asphalt removal activities will be reevaluated with the U.S. Forest Service (USFS) and the New Mexico Environment Department (NMED) every third inspection (i.e., every 6 yr) beginning with the first biennial inspection and removal activity in the fall of 2009.